adahmeti/adahmeti/README.md

 - 👋 Hi, I’m @adahmeti
+-
-- 👀 I’m interested in Programing
+- 👀 I’m interested in creating programs that makes the life more easier to people.
+-
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently learning Java, C, JavaScript, HTML&CSS, JQUERY.
+-
 - 💞️ I’m looking to collaborate on java projects